italia389/MightEMacs/ReadMe.md

 You are looking at the ReadMe file for MightEMacs, an Emacs text editor which runs on Unix and Linux platforms.
 See file *Install.txt* for build and installation instructions.
-A C99 C compiler is required if you are not installing on a CentOS Linux, Debian Linux, OS X, or Red Hat Linux platform, or do not want to use the included binaries.
+A C99 C compiler is required if you are not installing on a CentOS Linux, Debian Linux, macOS, or Red Hat Linux platform, or do not want to use the included binaries.

 History and Project Goals